notoriousb1t/just-animate-3-docs/docs/guides/getting-started.md

 </CodePen>

-### JSON API
+### JSON Syntax
-The JSON API is useful for setting and replacing a timeline's configuration wholesale.
+The JSON Syntax is useful for setting and replacing a timeline's configuration wholesale.
+It is most useful when programmatically updating a Timeline through automation or tooling.

 <CodePen mode="middle" :height="320">
 <pre data-lang="js">